Electric vehicle: Aircraft

-Electric spacecraft
+Spacecraft

 Electric power has a long history of use in spacecraft.
 The power sources used for spacecraft are batteries, solar panels and nuclear power.
 Current methods of propelling a spacecraft with electricity include the arcjet rocket, the electrostatic ion thruster, the Hall-effect thruster, and Field Emission Electric Propulsion.

-Space rovers
+Rovers

-Electric vehicles are the only option for rovers as there is simply no oxygen gas to drive combustion engines in outer space and exoplanetary atmospheres.
+Electric vehicles are the only option for rovers as there is simply no oxygen gas to drive combustion engines in outer space and Exoplanetary atmospheres.
 Crewed and uncrewed electric vehicles have been used to explore the Moon and other planets in the Solar System.
 On the last three missions of the Apollo program in 1971 and 1972, astronauts drove silver-oxide battery-powered Lunar Roving Vehicles distances up to 35.7 km on the lunar surface.
-Solar-powered, remotely controlled unscrewed rovers have also explored the Moon and Mars.
+Solar-powered, remotely controlled uncrewed rovers have also explored the Moon and Mars.

-Charging
+Charging/fueling

 Battery swapping

 Instead of recharging EVs from electric sockets, batteries could be mechanically replaced at special stations in a few minutes (battery swapping).

 Batteries with greater energy density such as metal–air fuel cells cannot always be recharged in a purely electric way, so some form of mechanical recharge may be used instead.
 A zinc–air battery, technically a fuel cell, is difficult to recharge electrically so may be "refueled" by periodically replacing the anode or electrolyte instead.